Hemanth-Raju-311/Underwater-Plastic-Surveillance-with-YOLOv9/README.md

 - **Scalable Solution**: Deployable on various hardware platforms, including edge devices.

 ---
+You can either upload the images directly for detection through your device or you can do the below stuff for real time detection through your mobile

 ## **Steps to Set Up the IP Webcam App**